 The College has a service learning requirement for all students.
-Villa Maria College believes that service learning builds values among students, develops leadership skills, interactive communication, critical thinking, and analytic and professional skills.
+Service learning builds values among students, develops leadership skills, interactive communication, critical thinking, and analytic and professional skills.

 Twenty-five (25) hours of service learning are required in associate degree programs and fifty (50) hours are required in baccalaureate degree programs.
 The implementation of service learning varies from program to program.
 Service learning may be included within specific courses, within the program itself, or as a co-curricular requirement.
-On- and off-campus service learning opportunities are available.
+On and off-campus service learning opportunities are available.